KoalasinTraffic/KoalasinTraffic.github.io/spd/enemy.md

 # Serfs

 Serfs are spawned every 3 seconds.
 Rushing does not influence the spawn rate of serfs.
-In endless mode, serfs are promoted to super serfs after wave 100.
-This is only a visual aspect to the game.
+Starting from wave 100, serfs are promoted to super serfs and have 10% more health.

 [//]: # (Stats can be found within HUDLevel.cpp)